 If you’re tired of fluffy Bible studies designed for beginners, and you’re ready for an intense learning experience where you will walk away changed, this may be the study for you!

-Sound interesting?
-Learn more and grab your copy of “Entrusted” here.
+If you’re looking for hard-core Bible study books for women, learn more and grab your copy of “Entrusted” here.

 By the way, “Entrusted” is just one of the MANY books and Bible studies for women Beth Moore has written.
 You can also find additional books and Bible studies here: